echeran/icu/docs/userguide/dev/gitdev.md

 git reset origin/BRANCHNAME
 ```

-*Option 2:* Use git rebase.
+#### Option 2: Use git rebase

 This works as long as you have no merge commits with
 conflicts in your history.
 Plenty of examples:

 *   <https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_squashing>